nightscout/nightscout.github.io/docs/index.md

 Cost varies based on the setup you will need.

-You can build your Nightscout site and operate it entirely for free but you might suffer some limitations.
+You can build your Nightscout site and operate it **entirely for free but you might experience some limitations.**

-Keep in mind free hosting services will require you to maintain them yourself.
+Keep in mind free hosting services will require you to maintain them.

-Free databases like M0 Sandbox provided by Atlas will only hold a limited amount of data and you will eventually need to manually cleanup.
+Free databases like M0 Sandbox provided by Atlas will only hold a limited amount of data (512MB) and you will eventually need to manually cleanup.
 You can extend the capacity to 2 and 5GB paying an M2 or M5 Shared cluster.

 Heroku Free dynos plan will not prevent your app to fall asleep in certain cases and you might need to setup an Uptime robot to prevent this.
 You can also make it always available upgrading to a Hobby plan.